abhishekkumarm98/Online_performance_monitoring/README.md

 ## To run

 ```
-Step 1 : To generate logs, go to Logs_script directory and execute each file in CARLSim.
+Step 1 : To generate logs, go to Logs_script/ directory and execute each file in CARLSim.
 ```

 ```